Invariance of Immersed Floer cohomology under Maslov flows: Transversality and compactness

 The sequence $(\sigma_k)_{k \ge 0}$ is {\em uniformly transverse} to $0$ if there exists a constant $\eta$ independent of $k$ such that for any $x \in X$ with $|\sigma_k(x)| < \eta$, the derivative of $\sigma_k$ is surjective and satisfies $| \nabla \sigma_k(x)| \ge \eta$.
 In both definitions the norms of the derivatives are evaluated using the metric $g_k = k \omega( \cdot , J \cdot)$.
 Donaldson's construction \cite{don:symp} produces from an asymptotically holomorphic sequence of sections a nearby sequence that is uniformly transverse, so that the zero section $D = \sigma_k^{-1}(0)$ is a symplectic submanifold of codimension two representing $k[\omega]$, called a {\em Donaldson hypersurface}.

 \begin{lemma} Suppose that $\phi: L \to X$ is a strongly rational Lagrangian immersion with only transverse self-intersections or non-degenerate tangencies.
 There exists a Donaldson hypersurface $D \subset X$ with the property that $\phi(L)$ is exact in $X - D$.
-That is, there exists an integral
+That is, there exists a one-form

 and a function

 such that for any $x_1,x_2 \in L$, equality $\phi(x_1) = \phi(x_2)$ implies $\beta(x_1) = \beta(x_2)$.
 In particular, any disk with boundary in $L$ with non-zero area intersects $D$. \end{lemma}